Blackbeard the Pirate: Plot

-The film follows British Navy Lieutenant Robert Maynard (Keith Andes), who sets out to earn a reward by proving that privateer Henry Morgan (Torin Thatcher) also engages in piracy.

-Maynard poses as a surgeon on board the ship of pirate Charles Bellamy, who he believes is in league with Morgan.
-Once Maynard and fellow spy Briggs come on board, they discover that the pirate Edward Teach, known as Blackbeard (Robert Newton) has murdered Bellamy and taken over as captain.

-Also on board is Edwina Mansfield, a pirate's daughter, who was going to marry Bellamy.
+The film follows Royal Navy lieutenant Robert Maynard, who seeks a reward by proving that privateer Henry Morgan engages in piracy.
+Maynard poses as a surgeon aboard the ship of pirate Charles Bellamy, whom he believes to be in league with Morgan.
+Once Maynard and fellow spy Briggs come aboard, they discover that the pirate Edward Teach, known as Blackbeard, has murdered Bellamy and taken command as captain.
+Also aboard is Edwina Mansfield, a pirate's daughter, who was to marry Bellamy.
 Blackbeard knows that Morgan loves Mansfield and will pursue her.

-Blackbeard orders Maynard to remove a bullet from his neck, and demands sailor Gilly watch him.
-Gilly slips Maynard a note begging him to slit the pirate's throat, but Maynard declines.

-Maynard slips into the Blackbeard's quarters and finds Bellamy's logbook, which he hopes will contain evidence that Bellamy gave Morgan stolen goods.
+Blackbeard orders Maynard to remove a bullet from his neck and demands that sailor Gilly watch him.
+Gilly slips Maynard a note begging him to slit Blackbeard's throat, but Maynard refuses.
+Maynard slips into Blackbeard's quarters and finds Bellamy's logbook, which he hopes will contain evidence that Bellamy had provided Morgan with stolen goods.

-Maynard then defends Edwina against the unwanted advances of a lecherous pirate, killing him with his dagger.
-She tells Maynard that she agreed to marry Bellamy to escape from Morgan, from whom she has stolen treasure, which is now hidden in a clothes chest.

-Blackbeard breaks open one of Edwina's chests but discovers only letters in which Edwina implicates Morgan as Bellamy's ally.
-Maynard tries to steal the letter, but Blackbeard stops him, noting that if Morgan were arrested, all of his loot would go to the King.
+Maynard defends Edwina against the unwanted advances of a lecherous pirate, killing him with his dagger.
+She tells Maynard that she agreed to marry Bellamy to escape from Morgan, from whom she has stolen treasure that is now hidden in a clothes chest.
+Blackbeard opens one of Edwina's chests but discovers only letters in which Edwina implicates Morgan as Bellamy's ally.
+Maynard tries to steal the letter, but Blackbeard stops him, noting that if Morgan were to be arrested, all of his loot would be transferred to the king.

 Blackbeard finally identifies the treasure chest and claims it.
-Maynard purposely sabotages the ship's water supply, flooding the hold and forcing Blackbeard to beach the ship for repairs.
-Blackbeard sees this as a good opportunity to bury the treasure.
-But while his crew pursues a drifting rowboat; he murders the only witness and hides the treasure under a large rock instead of burying it.
-On the Island, they find a derelict who bears a strong physical resemblance to Blackbeard.
-The pirate orders him protected, sensing he may be useful.
+Maynard sabotages the ship's water supply, flooding the hold and forcing Blackbeard to beach the ship for repairs.
+Blackbeard seizes the opportunity to bury the treasure, but while his crew pursues a drifting rowboat, he murders the only witness and hides the treasure under a large rock instead of burying it.
+On the island, they find a derelict who closely resembles Blackbeard, who orders the man to be protected, sensing that he may prove useful.

-Henry Morgan and his men have sneaked ashore at night and kill 20 members of Blackbeard's crew.
-But Blackbeard switches clothes with the derelict and leaves him to be killed by Morgan.

-Edwina and Maynard arrive in port on their own, only to discover the man who gave Maynard his assignment is in jail and Morgan is now the Governor.
-Morgan puts a price on Maynard's head so he won't reveal Morgan is playing both sides of the street.
+Morgan and his men sneak ashore at night and kill 20 members of Blackbeard's crew, but Blackbeard switches clothes with the derelict and leaves him to be killed by Morgan.
+Edwina and Maynard arrive in port and discover that the man who gave Maynard his assignment is in jail and that Morgan is now the governor.
+Morgan puts a price on Maynard's head to prevent him from revealing Morgan's duplicity.